wilschmidtt/Video-Watcher/README.md

    - A randomly chosen part of the on-screen button to press
    - A randomly chosen number of seconds to pause after each click
    - A randomly chosen number of seconds to watch the video for during each iteration
-* All together, there are seven layers of randomness, with thousands of possible choices in each layer.
-Hypothetically, if there are 1000 possible choices in each layer, then there are 1,000^7, or 1,000,000,000,000,000,000,000 different combinations of actions that the viewBot can perform.
-This is a hypothetical scenario though; layers such as the proxy to connect to and the number of tabs to open are limited.
-But layers such as the button to click and where on this button to press how thousands of different possibilities
+* All together, there are seven layers of randomness.
+Hypothetically, if there were 1,000 possible choices in each layer, then there would be 1,000^7, or 1,000,000,000,000,000,000,000 different combinations of actions that the viewBot can perform.
+This is a hypothetical scenario though; layers such as the proxy layer and the number of tabs to open are limited.
+But layers such as the button to click and what part of this button to press have thousands of different possibilities
-* The emphasis on randomness ensures that behavior characteristic of a 'bot' isn't displayed, and no detectable pattern is repeated by the viewBot
+* The emphasis on randomness ensures that behaviors characteristic of a 'bot' aren't displayed, and no detectable pattern is left behind by the viewBot

 ### Running the viewBot
 * Once you have set up the environment, navigate to the directory where you have saved the 'src' folder and run: ```$ python .\viewbot.py -h```
-* There a four commands that need to be entered prior to running the program.
+* There are four commands that need to be supplied prior to running the program.
 They are as follows:
     * -s SEARCH_STRING, --search_string SEARCH_STRING
                         phrase to search on YouTube
     * -n NUM_RUNS, --num_runs NUM_RUNS
                         number of times to run the viewBot in total
     * --max MAX             max amount of seconds to watch video for
     * --min MIN             min amount of seconds to watch video for
-* Example: ```$ python .\viewBot.py -s "Best way to sleep on a flight" -n 150 --max 35 --min 5```
+* Example command: ```$ python .\viewBot.py -s "Best way to sleep on a flight" -n 150 --max 35 --min 5```
     * -s "Best way to sleep on a flight"
        - Name of the YouTube video that will be loaded and watched by the bot
     * -n 150
        - Number of iterations that the bot will cycle through.
-Each iteration generates between 1-5 views, so 150 iterations will generate between 150-750 views on the desired video
+Each iteration generates between 1-5 views, so 150 iterations will generate between 150-750 views
     * --max 35
-       - The max number of seconds that the bot will pause for during each iteration (to simulate a human watching the video).
+       - The max number of seconds that the bot will pause for during each iteration (to simulate "watching" the video).
 This value will be a randomly chosen number between the range of --min and --max.
 In this case, the maximum amount of time that a video can be watched for during each iteration is 35 seconds
     * --min 5
-       - The min number of seconds that the bot will pause for during each iteration (to simulate a human watching the video).
+       - The min number of seconds that the bot will pause for during each iteration (to simulate "watching" the video).
 This value will be a randomly chosen number between the range of --min and --max.
 In this case, the minimum amount of time that a video can be watched for during each iteration is 5 seconds

 ### Inspiration
-* I have a friend who is into film, and his portfolio consists of videos that he has shot himself.
-He had recently uploaded a video to YouTube and made it his goal to get the video to 10,000 views, so I created this bot without him knowing to surprise him by getting his video to 10,000 views in a matter of days.
+* I have a friend who is into film and recently uploaded one of his self-made films onto YouTube.
+He mentioned that it would be cool if he could get the video to 10,000 views, so I created this bot to help get his video get there in a matter of days.

 ### Author
 * **William Schmidt** - [Wil's LikedIn](https://www.linkedin.com/in/william-schmidt-152431168/)